nikopj/nikopj.github.io/projects/dcdl.md

 input noise-level as an input to the network (ex.
 FFDNet).
-As shown in the figures below, CDLNet's explicitly defined noise-level adaptivity allows for near-perfect generalization outside its training range, whereas the black box models either fail or introduce articfacts.
+As shown in the figures below, CDLNet's explicitly defined noise-level adaptivity allows for near-perfect generalization outside its training range, whereas the black box models either fail or introduce artifacts.

 \figenv{CDLNet is able to generalize outside its training noise-level range, whereas black-box neural networks fail.}{/assets/dcdl/gray_generalize_plot.png}{width:65%}